becomingbabyman/heroku-seoserver/README.md

 ## Routing bots in Rails on Heroku
-The easiest, albeit resource intensive solution, seems to be to use the Rails router as a proxy to seoserver when the user agent is a bot.
+The easiest, albeit resource intensive solution, seems to be to use the Rails router as a proxy to heroku-seoserver when the user agent is a bot.

-This can cause serious problems for small apps becuase it forces your Rails app to serve 2 requests.
+This can cause serious problems for small apps becuase it forces your Rails app to serve 2 requests for every page.
 First the initial request from the bot, and second the request from heroku-seoserver.
-[Liberal caching](https://github.com/smothers/heroku-seoserver#caching) is a good solution, but it's not great.
+[Liberal caching](https://github.com/smothers/heroku-seoserver#caching) is a good solution, but it's not great. (pull requests are very welcome)

 #### Routes